ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

-To track this, the estimator marks a bandwidth sample as application-limited if there was some moment during the sampled time when congestion control would have allowed data packets to be sent, and yet there was nothing to send.
+To track this, the estimator marks a bandwidth sample as application-limited if there was some moment during the sampled time when congestion control would have allowed data packets to be sent, and yet there was no data to send.

 More specifically, the algorithm detects that an application-limited phase has started when the sending application requests to send new data,